 We agree that it can sometimes be difficult to come up with more of those high-quality ideas.
 It’s not unusual to get stuck in our old habits and routines when we’re supposed to be creating something new.

 To break out of that rut, we've decided to look into idea generation as a whole as well as to introduce some of our favorite tips, tools and techniques that can be used to generate new ideas more systematically.

 Table of contents

 - What is idea generation and why it's important?

 - Succeeding with Idea Generation

 - Get the Idea Generation Toolkit

 When it comes to your organization, generating and collecting new ideas from your employees is the best way to uncover creative, tacit knowledge.
-The ability to create and develop new ideas allows you to stay relevant and make positive change happen in your organization.
+The ability to create and develop new ideas allows you to:

 On a larger scale, economies depend on innovation to drive growth and increase well-being.
 Innovation creates new technologies and businesses, which provide new jobs for people.